Mousetrap Summer of Theatre

 One of the survey questions asks if their summer theatre trip has encouraged them to attend again.
 We will monitor take-up where possible of the subsequent theatre offers.

-Provide a week of positive activity which develops confidence and broadens horizons.
+Provide a positive activity which develops confidence and broadens horizons.

-Activities» The summer school includes a theatre trip to a top show.
-For many this is their 1st theatre experience and 1st time into the West End of London.
+Activities» The summer school and youth group projects include a theatre trip to a top show.
+For many this is their 1st ever theatre experience.

 » Working with theatre professionals and the theatre trip is inspiring, opening the young people's minds to life beyond their day to day environment.